Master’s Degree in Nursing Science

 - Degree programs

-Since fall semester of 2014, the University of Basel has been offering a master’s degree in nursing science comprised of 180 credit points that usually takes six semesters to complete.
-The fast-track bachelor’s degree in nursing science offered in the past is no longer available.
-For questions concerning the master’s degree in nursing science or the application process, please contact the academic advisor directly (Ms. Katharina Fierz, Institute of Nursing Science, Bernoullistrasse 28, 4056 Basel, Phone +41(0)61 207 04 31, Fax +41(0)61 207 09 55, email email@example.com, website nursing.unibas.ch, meeting by appointment: Monday, Tuesday and Wednesday).
+The University of Basel offers a Master’s degree in Nursing Science, which comprises 180 credit points and is normally to be completed over six semesters.
+For questions concerning the master’s degree in nursing science or the application process, please contact the academic advisor directly (Institute of Nursing Science, Bernoullistrasse 28, 4056 Basel, email email@example.com, website nursing.unibas.ch, meeting by appointment).

 - Admission requirements